Mannuel25/Vendlify/README.md

 # Vendlify - Vendor Management App 🛍️

 Vendlify is a Java GUI-based Vendor Management Application designed to streamline the process of vendor registration, profile management, and inventory control.
-The application prioritizes security, convenience, and efficient management for both vendors and administrators.
+The application prioritizes security, convenience, and efficient management for vendors and administrators.

 ## Features 🚀